 Council (AAC), and served on the Road Runner Council, Long Distance Executive Committee, and Cross-County Executive Committee.
 He was one of three athletes to organize and incorporate the Professional Athletes Association (PAA) organizing the USA professional track and field athletes union in 2006.
 Locally, Tony also served one year on the Boys & Girls Club Advisory Council.

 In addition to serving on these various boards and juggling his professional running career, Tony was also a Volunteer Assistant for the University of Tennessee Men’s Cross Country and Track Teams for 1 year and a Graduate Assistant Coach for another year.
 During this time he also attended college full time and achieved his Masters Degree in Management.
 Currently he is owner and President of Cosey Financial Services, Inc., a local money management firm he founded in 1999.
 As well as his professional career he has been the head coach for both cross country and track and field at Christian Academy of Knoxville for 4 years, having won a TSSAA State Championship as a coach as well.
 Tony was inducted into the Greater Knoxville Sports Hall of Fame in 2006, and inducted into the Knoxville Track Club Hall of Fame in 2014.
 In 2015 He was inducted into the Central High School Hall of Fame.
-He and wife Kathryn have three children, Taylor, Mason, and Baker.
+He has three children, Taylor, Mason, and Baker.